birneylab/FEHAT/README.md

 --onlycrop

-Only crop images (not run bpm script) based on indir and save croped images and a resulting panel report in outdir.
-If it is a multiple folder experiment, the script will crop images in every folder and save in different paths.
+Only crop images (not run bpm script) based on indir and save croped images and a resulting panel report (a ".png" file) in outdir.
+If there are multiple folders in indir, the script will try to crop images in every folder.

 -s